uber-hackher-workshop/android-workshop/README.md

 # android-workshop
 This repository goes along with a 1 hour workshop on the topic of how to spend your time most effectively at a hackathon.
-Checkout the slides linked below.
+Checkout the slides in the workshop folder in this repository.

 This is a simple Android sample app written in Kotlin and using Android Jetpack, ViewModels, Hilt, Retrofit, OkHttp, and RxRelays.